sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 Here at Sourcegraph, we encourage frequent team virtual and in-person gatherings outside of work.
 We also like to celebrate, and we like to celebrate _you_!
 Use this guide for team gatherings and to celebrate your teammates' birthdays, anniversaries, and source some really great gift ideas.

+**The People team is currently revamping our swag and gifting policies and will announce updates soon.** Until then, managers will own celebrating their teammates' birthdays and work anniversaries.
+We suggest posting about the occasion in the `#thanks` channel and then letting the teammate know they can expense $XX to celebrate.

+Please follow the [anniversary gift amount policy](#gift-amount-policy-for-anniversaries) and  [birthday gift amount policy](#gift-amount-policy-for-birthdays).

+Posting suggestions:
+- Announce the occasion: "A huge #thanks and congrats to [name] on their [#] year anniversary at Sourcegraph!"
+- Highlight their key contributions and impact they've made

 ## Team Virtual Gatherings

 In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
 Each team has $150 per person per quarter to spend on a team gathering of their choice.
 This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).
 This can be expensed under the "Team Travel" categories.